amarburg/opencv-ffi/README.md

 Status
 ------

-I freely admit this is project is still in-development.
-I am using it for day-to-day work and it will continue to get better, more stable, etc.
+I freely admit this is project is still in development.
+I am using it for day-to-day work in my graduate studies and I hope it will get faster, more stable, and have better coverage of the OpenCV API faster than it gets old, out of date, and broken.

 I implement OpenCV functions and their wrappers as necessary.
 It does not cover the whole OpenCV C API, by any stretch.
 It needs more and better tests, perhaps as should be expected.

 I'm very happy to discuss how this project might grow and expand to become more useful to the Ruby community...
+I'm also open to the possibility that some of the new APIs (particularly in the wrappers) could be done differently.

 Introduction